saulrichardson/solstice/src/gateway/README.md

 - API keys are never logged
 - Request/response payloads logged only at DEBUG level
-- Audit logs use hashed filenames (no PII in paths)
+- Audit logs stored in gateway_cache with hashed filenames (no PII in paths)
 - All provider communication uses HTTPS

 ## Extending the Gateway